CodeRealize-CC/S4AuroraBeta/README.md

 ## Getting Started

 ### How To Run ?
-1. Download and extract "S4portable(ExtractMe).7z"
+1. Download and extract "Aurora.zip"
 2. Run LAUNCHER.EXE
 3. Ingame login information is ID:admin PW:admin (or admin2/admin2)
 It's that simple.
 When you're done playing, press Ctrl+Win+Alt+F4 to quickly and comfortably close all the processes at once.****